KaiduY/ReMake/README.md

 ## Dependencies and libraries used

-To install all dependencies you can use **our install script** This will instal miniconda (a python environment manager) and will create a new environment called ReMakeENV from [conda_environment.yml](conda_environment.yml) file.
+To install all dependencies you can use **our install script**.
+This will instal miniconda (a python environment manager) and will create a new environment called ReMakeENV from the [conda_environment.yml](conda_environment.yml) file.

 ```sh
 git clone https://github.com/KaiduY/ReMake